shushankai/shushank.github.io/_posts/2025-04-06-manual-backprop.markdown

 - Check for vanishing gradients—maybe your initialization or activations are off.
 - Verify weights update—zero gradients might signal a loss or optimizer glitch.

-*Change: Added a concrete example (zero gradients) to illustrate the debugging benefit.*

 #### 2. **Custom Layers Become Approachable**
 Dreaming up a new attention mechanism or loss function?
 Manual gradient skills make it doable.
 Take a custom batch norm layer: you need to juggle running averages during training versus fixed stats at inference—tricky, but conquerable with practice.

-*Change: Clarified the example for specificity.*

 #### 3. **Deepened Mathematical Intuition**
 You’ll *feel* why architectures shine: